Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - One day you will do something the final time and you will rarely know when that day comes. - **Andrew Anabi**
 - It's hard to remember that this day will never come again.
 That the time is now and the place is here and that there are no second chances at a single moment. - **Jeanette Winterson**
 - I'll give you the hammer, you decide where to drive the nail. - **James Clear**
+- Things are the way we make them. - **Adrian Tchaikovsky, Children of Time**
+- We’re as ephemeral as raindrops.
+We all fall, and we all land somewhere. - **Robert Charles Wilson, Spin**
+- When you hold an acorn you hold in your hand the possibility of an oak tree, and not just a single oak but all the progeny of that oak for centuries upon centuries.
+Enough oak wood to build whole cities ... are cities made of oak? - **Robert Charles Wilson, Spin**
+- What we were transplanting this time was not biology but human history, and human history, Jase had said, burned like a fire compared to the slow rust of evolution. - **Robert Charles Wilson, Spin**
+- Mortality, a writer of my generation once said, trumps morality. - **Robert Charles Wilson, Spin**
+- Stoking memories like embers and warming herself at the heat. - **Robert Charles Wilson, Spin**
+- The young were still entitled to believe that the world’s problems always had clear solutions. - **Alastair Reynolds, Absolution Gap**
+- It is not enough that we do our best; sometimes we must do what is required. - **Winston Churchill**

+## Culture

+- This book is dedicated to anyone who has ever fallen in love with a culture that was devouring their own. - **Arkady Martine, A Memory Called Empire**
+- A region touched by the reaching hand of Teixcalaan but not yet subject to the weight of it. - **Arkady Martine, A Memory Called Empire**
+- They were wrong, but they did not discover this until the dawn of interstellar society.
+Then, expeditions started finding evidence of fallen cultures, ruined worlds, extinct species.
+There were an uncomfortably large number of them. - **Alastair Reynolds, Redemption Ark**

 ## Science